 Diabetes Will’s Way provides two types of grants.
 One is for durable medical equipment; primarily insulin pumps and continuous glucose monitors.
 The other is an emergency cash grant that helps families in crisis afford daily diabetic supplies like insulin, test strips, syringes, alcohol pads, insertion sets and cartridges.

 HOW'D WE GET HERE?

-I'm a sports broadcaster, working as the voice of Ball State University athletics and for CBS Sports Network.
+I'm a sports broadcaster, working for ESPN and other outlets including the CrossFit Games.
 At 32-years-old I was diagnosed as a type 1 diabetic,

 For the longest time I thought I was encroaching on type 2 diabetes.
 My doctor even called me a unicorn.
 I workout every day, weigh 140 lbs and really watch what I eat.
 My blood work never made much sense, but it was also never too extreme.

 Then, weird things started happening.
 They were things that made me nervous.
-I went in to have more work done and my blood sugar came back nearly 400 and my a1c almost 10 (for perspective they're currently in the 90's and at 5.5).
+I went in to have more work done and my blood sugar came back nearly 400 and my a1c almost 10.
 Something was very wrong.